Dunedan/django-lockdown/README.rst

 Templates
 =========

-Django-lockdown uses a single template, ``lockdown/form.html``.
+``django-lockdown`` uses a single template, ``lockdown/form.html``.
 The default template displays a simple "coming soon" message and the preview authorization form.

-If you override this template, the lockdown preview form is available in the template context as ``form``.
+If you want to override this template, the lockdown preview form is available in the template context as ``form``.